PSkinnerTech/walletconnect-w3m-expo-kit/README.md

    ```

 4. **Run Simulation**:

-   You can run simulation, but to best simulate the WalletConnect experience, you should run the app on a physical device by scanning the QR code with the Expo Go app.
+   - You can run simulation, but to best simulate the WalletConnect experience, you should run the app on a physical device by scanning the QR code with the Expo Go app.
+   - If you do not have the Expo Go app, you can download it from the [App Store](https://apps.apple.com/us/app/expo-go/id982107779) or [Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US).
+   - If you do not have an Expo account, you will need to create one to run the app on a physical device.
+   - At this moment, do not try to run it on web, as Web3Modal v3 for react-native does not support desktop browser functionality.

 ### Update Project Metadata